space-accountants/taurus-strandings/README.md

 - **src/02_run_parcels.py** : compute advection forward in time, via seeding from the ship trajectories.

 - **src/03_convert_data.py** : convert data to compressed numpy files.

+## Data-sources and software

+The simulation is based on [Copernicus marine data](https://marine.copernicus.eu), simulations are based on [Parcels](https://oceanparcels.org) software.